I present Weglot in detail and explain how to implement it on your sites to make them multilingual and offer a first version translated automatically.

 This option will allow you to search your site from any language.

 To enable this, each search made by your users on the translated versions of your site is translated on the fly by Weglot into the original language of the site before being carried out.
-Thus, the search results displayed are the same as if the search had been done in the original version, but displayed translated for your users.
+Thus, the search results displayed are the same as if the search had been made in the original version, but displayed translated for your users.

 Making languages private

-If you want to be able to test your multilingual site without displaying it to your users, you can switch the languages in private mode.
+If you want to be able to test your multilingual site without displaying it to your users, you can switch languages in private mode.

 Weglot: Manage your translations in the Dashboard